 Businesses in the 1965’s S&P index stayed in the index for an average of 33 years but by 1990 that period reduced to 20 years.
 This number will probably reduce to 14 years by 2026, according to Innosight’s 2016 report.
 This shows that markets are disrupted at an exponential rate and with each passing year this only going to get worse.

 Digital disruption can happen at any time, in any industry, and its impact on an enterprise can be adverse.
 Digital disruption cannot be predicted.
+Disruption cannot be predicted and businesses should not take lightly the importance of digital disruption.
 One may estimate that in a worst-case scenario, disruption can occur a year or 5 years ahead in the future.

 One may also doubt the severity of the disruption, assuming that nothing drastic will happen for at least a decade.
 However, the truth of the matter is that your business is at risk of disruption anytime in the next 5 months.
 So, rather than trying to predict and preparing for disruption, it is ideal to first be prepared and wait for the right moment to leverage its several benefits.